kenburcham/algorithmia-php/README.md

 $response = $algo->pipe("HAL 9000");
 echo $response->result;    # Hello HAL 9000
 echo $response->metadata->content_type;  # text
-echo $response->metadata->duration; # 0.0002127
+echo $response->metadata->duration; # 0.0002127 (just for example; this will vary, of course)
 ```

 ### JSON input/output

-Call an algorithm with JSON input by simply passing in any object that can be serialized to JSON, such as strings or arrays.
+Call an algorithm with JSON input by passing in any object that can be serialized to JSON such as strings or arrays.
 For algorithms that return JSON, the `result` field of the response will be the appropriate
 deserialized type.